 These are held at the practice at times to suit patients.
 All of the doctors are qualified to look after you during pregnancy and childbirth.
 Most antenatal care will be provided by the doctors or midwives.
 As far as possible your antenatal care will be provided by the same doctor.
 You should make a double appointment with your doctor as soon as you think you may be pregnant.

 Sexual Health Services (including emergency contraception)

 Family planning services are available throughout normal surgery hours.
 Initial appointments should be made with one of the partners, but subsequent pill checks etc may be carried out by one of the practice nurses, by appointment.
 We are able to offer a full range of contraceptive services, including IUCDs and implants, to our own patients and others who are not registered with this practice.
 We are a young person-friendly practice and we are involved with CHAT, providing contraceptive services for younger people.

 Post-coital contraception ("morning after pill") is available from our practice nursing team or can be obtained from community pharmacies.

-Cervical smears are recommended at regular intervals.
-A computerised recall system is in operation and when invited you should make an appointment with one of our practice nurses.
-In addition, a three-yearly countrywide breast screening service is in operation for women aged 50-65.
-Appointments are available both within normal surgery hours and also at evenings or weekends at one of our 'hub' locations as part of our extended hours provision.
+Appointments are available both within normal surgery hours and also at evening or weekend appointments at one of our 'hub' locations as part of our extended hours provision.